matteosister/GitElephant/README.md

 Symfony
 --------

-There is a [GitElephantBundle](https://github.com/matteosister/GitElephantBundle) to use this library inside a Symfony2 project.
+There is a [GitElephantBundle](https://github.com/matteosister/GitElephantBundle) to use this library inside a Symfony project.

 Dependencies
 ------------